 Tours are in German but guides often speak English and will point out special sights to non-German speakers too.
 If enough English speakers are present, a tour will be in English only.

 If necessary, ask for the English information sheet when buying tickets or at the castellan’s office (Kastellanei) before the tour starts.
 This is especially important when a German speaker buys the tickets.
-The information sheet is also available in Chinese, French, Italian, Japanese, Dutch, Portuguese, Russian or Spanish.
+The information sheet is also available in Chinese, French, Italian, Japanese, Dutch, Portuguese, Russian, or Spanish.

-Burg Eltz has been owned for around 800 years by the Eltz family who takes care to preserve the castle’s historical appearance despite using parts as residence.
+Burg Eltz has been owned for around 800 years by the Eltz family who takes care to preserve the castle’s historical appearance despite using parts as a residence.
 Transportation to Burg Eltz usually involves some hiking although drivers can get to within half a mile of the building.
 Day trip tours from Frankfurt to Burg Eltz are often available.